WuerthPhoenix/tornado/executor/icinga2-satellite/README.md

 1. A __service__ (optional): The parameters of the Icinga2 satellite action.
 1. A __cr__ (optional): The result of the check, which is an object that is defined by icinga2 [here](https://icinga.com/docs/icinga-2/latest/doc/08-advanced-topics/#advanced-value-types-checkresult)
    1. none of these values are necessary.
 The state will default to `OK` and all other values will be left blank.
-   1. It is not adviced to set the `active` attribute, since all checks performed by tornado are passive for icinga2.
+   1. It is not advised to set the `active` attribute, since all checks performed by tornado are passive for icinga2.

-The __payload__ should contain at least all mandatory parameters expected by the specific Icinga2 action.

 An example for a valid tornado action could look like this:
 ```json